kloia/example_cases/README.md

 Notice: Define password authentication to  Prometheus and Alertmanager applications

 Good Luck !
-If you have any question about that please call us;
+If you have any question please call us
-emir@kloia.com